Andreater/WARE-AMD-Tool/README.md

 ## How to install and use

-- To set the environment for NeuroPGx local use, R and RStudio must be installed.
+- To set the environment for **SoftwareName** local use, R and RStudio must be installed.
  1. Download [R](https://cran.r-project.org/) for your operating system (Windows, Linux or macOS) and install using the default settings.
  2. Download [RStudio](https://www.rstudio.com/products/rstudio/download/) Free Desktop version and install using the default settings.